-Situation variable effects and tactical performance in professional association football.
+Situation variable effects and tactical performance in professional association football

-Taylor, Joseph B., Mellalieu, Stephen D., James, Nicolas and Barter, Phil (2010) Situation variable effects and tactical performance in professional association football.
+Taylor, Joseph B. and Mellalieu, Stephen D. and James, Nic and Barter, Phil (2010) Situation variable effects and tactical performance in professional association football.
 International Journal of Performance Analysis in Sport, 10 (3). pp. 255-269.
 ISSN 1474-8185

 Full text is not in this repository.